 This protocol provides a secure mutual authentication of two entities, namely the terminal (denoted as PCD = Proximity Coupling Device (CIPURSETM-compliant terminal)) and a smart card or a token in other form factors which is called PICC.
 PICC stands for Proximity Integrated Circuit Card (CIPURSETM-compliant card).

-Reside the mutual authentication, the protocol implements measures to maintain the integrity of the transferr

 Beside the mutual authentication, the protocol implements measures to maintain the integrity of the transferred data and preserves in parallel the confidentiality of the transferred data.